IST456/NetworkMonitoring/scripts/lab4.md

-# Lab 4: Create password protected sub directory
+# Lab 4: Create Password Protected Sub-Directory

 Goal of this lab includes:
 * Create the directory secure in the default document root.